Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Introduction

 \subsection{Computing the Least Fixed Point of 1-Player Games}

 Let $(G_\tau,\pi)$ be a 1-player game for Even, and $\mu^*$ be its least fixed point with value domain $L(T)$ for some universal tree $T$.
 Starting from $\mu(v)=\min L(T)$ for all $v\in V$, the progress measure algorithm successively lifts the label of a node based on the labels of its out-neighbours until $\mu^*$ is reached.
-However, this is not polynomial in general, even on 1-player games.
+This procedure is not polynomial in general, even on 1-player games.
 So, instead of approaching $\mu^*$ from below, we approach it from above.
 This is reminiscent of shortest path algorithms, where node labels form upper bounds on the shortest path distances throughout the algorithm.
-In a label-correcting method like the Bellman--Ford algorithm, to compute shortest paths to a target node $t$, the label at $t$ is initialized to $0$, while the label at all other nodes is initialized to $+\infty$.
-By iteratively checking if an arc violates feasibility, the node labels are monotonically decreased.
-We refer to Ahuja et al.~\cite{AhujaMagnantiOrlin:1993} for an overview on label-correcting and label-setting techniques for computing shortest paths.
+To compute shortest paths to a target node $t$, the label at $t$ is initialized to $0$, while the labels at all other nodes are initialized to $+\infty$.
+In a label-correcting method like the Bellman--Ford algorithm, the labels are monotonically decreased until they converge to shortest path distances.
+Differently, in a label-setting method such as Dijkstra's algorithm, the label of a node is directly fixed to its shortest path distance in every iteration.
+We refer to Ahuja et al.~\cite{AhujaMagnantiOrlin:1993} for an overview on label-correcting and label-setting techniques for the shortest path problem.

-In our setting, the role of the target node $t$ is replaced by a (potentially empty) set of \emph{even} cycles in $G_\tau$.
-A cycle is said to be \emph{even} if its maximum priority is even.
-However, this set is not known to us a priori.
-To overcome this issue, we define \emph{base nodes} as candidate target nodes.
-A node $w\in V$ is a \emph{base node} if it \emph{dominates} an even cycle in $G_\tau$, that is, it is a node with the highest priority in the cycle.
-Note that $\pi(w)$ is even.

-To run a label-correcting method, we need to assign initial labels $\nu$ to the nodes in~$G_\tau$.
-The presumably obvious choice is to set $\nu(w) \gets\min L(T)$ if $w$ is a base node, and $\nu(w)\gets \top$ otherwise, where $\top$ is bigger than every element in $L(T)$ (so $\top$ is analogous to $+\infty$ for real numbers).
-However, this only works when $T$ is a perfect $n$-ary tree.
-For a more complicated universal tree, the number of children at each internal vertex of $T$ is not the same.
-Then, it is possible to have $\nu(w) < \mu^*(w)$ for a base node $w$.
-We also cannot make $\nu(w)$ too large, as otherwise we may converge to a fixed point that is not pointwise minimal.
+There are two main challenges when applying these techniques to the setting of ordered trees.
+First, the target node $t$ is not explicitly given.
+Let us call a cycle \emph{even} if its maximum priority is even.
+By inspecting the operators associated with $(G_\tau,\pi)$, one can deduce that for every node $v$, one gets $\mu^*(v)<\top$ only if $v$ can reach an even cycle in $G_\tau$ (Lemma~\ref{lem:tight_cycle}).
+However, it is unclear which even cycle determines the value of $\mu^*(v)$ a priori.
+To overcome this issue, we consider maximum priority nodes in even cycles of $G_\tau$, which we call \emph{base nodes}.
+They will play the role of target nodes.